-When getting a drink is the priority, but you also want the option to eat something good, use this guide.
+12 Places To Grab A Drink Where You Can Also Get Good FoodWhen getting a drink is the priority, but you also want the option to eat something good, use this guide.

 A drink and a bit of this and a bit of that is the ideal noncommittal setup that allows you to meet and be on your merry way if you quickly realise you have better things to do.
 That said, if you find yourself having a good time, these comfortable spots ensure you won’t have to bail when you realise you haven’t eaten since midday.
 From walk-in only wine bars to buzzing counters that blur restaurants and the bar, these places have your bases covered either way.

-If you’re looking for somewhere dimly lit and open post-midnight on the weekend, Buster Mantis is a decent shout.
+If you’re looking for somewhere dimly lit and open post-1am on the weekend, Buster Mantis is a decent shout.
 The low-key bar and restaurant under the arches in Deptford is made for cocktails with a side of salt cod fritters.
 Jamaican influence runs throughout the menu, from tagliatelle with ackee to duck breast with a yam croquette.

-Evernight is an izakaya in spirit, but this polished spot in Nine Elms is as focused on its food as it is its mega-cool Japanese vibe.
+Evernight is an izakaya in spirit, but this polished Japanese spot in Nine Elms is as focused on its food as it is its mega-cool vibe.
 This is a destination spot given its location, but once you’re exploring the drinks list—you can jump from wine to sake to shochu if you so wish—and munching on chicken karaage at a bar that feels like an immersive lightbox, you’ll understand that Evernight is somewhere you seek and settle into.

 Will tonight last one hour or five?
 It’s hard to say.
 But Shoreditch’s Passione Vino is the type of place you take someone when you’re aiming for the latter.
 The downstairs shop and wine bar is an in-and-out space, but go through that hidden mirror door and you’ll find a soft-furnished parlour that is begging you to get comfortable.
 The wine list is entirely Italian and so too is the menu: there’s charcuterie, bread, and come-and-get-me bowls of pasta.

 Despite its cavernous, Bond villain-ish interior, Planque is a restaurant that should be used for drinks and a couple of plates, just as much as it should be for a full sit-down thing.
-The Haggerston spot is, after all, a wine members’ club as well—so it’s safe to say that the list is very serious, and the staff are totally approachable pros.
-You’ll definitely get a seat at the vast shared table if you’re dropping in.
-And with a menu that always has at least two or three sublime dishes, this is something of a flex if you’re asked whether you know somewhere for a glass of something and a bite to eat.
+The Haggerston spot is, after all, a wine members’ club as well—so it’s safe to say that the list here is very serious, and the staff are totally approachable pros.
+You’ll definitely get a seat at the vast shared table if you’re dropping in and with a French-inspired menu that always has at least two or three sublime dishes, this is something of a flex if you’re asked whether you know somewhere for a glass of something and a bite to eat.